Ukraine military identifies soldier seen in grisly war video

 The video circulated widely on social media in Ukraine and unleashed an outcry.

-In his nightly video address, Ukrainian President Volodymyr Zelenskyy said: “I want us all together, in unity, to respond to (the soldier’s) words: “Glory to the hero!
+In his nightly video address Monday, Ukrainian President Volodymyr Zelenskyy said: “I want us all together, in unity, to respond to (the soldier’s) words: “Glory to the hero!
 Glory to heroes!
 Glory to Ukraine!”
 And we will find the killers.”

 Moscow also has expressed suspicion about the treatment of Russian prisoners of war by Ukrainian forces.